 A similar story occurred when the market imposed its discipline on the overextended financial sector in 2008 and 2009.
 Once again, a bubble in part of the S&P 500 index clobbered the value of the index as a whole.
 Passive investors expect index funds to play the field.
 They expect an index to lower risk through diversification.
 And while index funds often do that, they fail to lessen risk if markets are unreasonably bidding up portions or sectors of those indexes.

 What might be some financial planning alternatives for people who like the idea of passive investing but who want to mitigate the risk of sector bubbles destroying long-term value?

 One approach that we think is worth exploring is to create a basket of passive investments.
-There’s a world of mutual funds and ETFs which track many different slices of the economy: indexes tracking small and mid-cap companies, indexes by country and geography, indexes based on industries.
+There’s a world of mutual funds and ETFs that track many different slices of the economy: indexes tracking small and mid-cap companies, indexes by country and geography, indexes based on industries.
 Looking smaller can reduce the risk that speculation in one overvalued area of the market will negatively impact a passively-based portfolio.

-A second financial planning approach is to consider an active approach, but one that aims to identify high-quality investments that can be held for a long time.
+A second financial planning approach is to consider an active approach - one that aims to identify high-quality investments that can be held for a long time.
 Great companies tend to be great allocators of capital.
 They tend to retain and reinvest their earnings effectively.
 And one can blend in some select indexes as well.
-When an actively managed portfolio is composed of many positions which you plan to hold for a long time, you should be able to achieve much of the balance and diversification that index funds are supposed to provide but sometimes don’t.
-And it may be a way to reduce the risk of overvalued sectors, bid up by the emotional bias and euphoria of others, bias that is a threat to your long-term financial well-being.
+When an actively managed portfolio is composed of many positions that you plan to hold for a long time, you should be able to achieve much of the balance and diversification that index funds are supposed to provide but sometimes don’t.
+And it may be a way to reduce the risk of overvalued sectors, bid up by the emotional bias and euphoria of others, a bias that is a threat to your long-term financial well-being.